majestyz3/TS-Agility/docs/class1/lab3/module3.rst

 #.
 Click the `Get AS3 RPM Package` request

 #.
 Examine the request.
 Note that we are sending a 'GET' request with an empty body.
 Send the GET request by clicking the blue 'Send' button.
+Also note that we have built in auth for you, using Basic username and password authentication.

     .. image:: ./send1.jpg